jasonwbw/ParallelLR/README.md

 ParallelLR
 ==========

-An easy to use parallel logistic regression tools for researcher and start-up team.
+An easy-to-use parallel logistic regression python framework for researcher and start-up team.